neuralmagic/sparseml/integrations/huggingface-transformers/README.md

 ## SparseML Python API

-Alternatively, SparseML offers a custom `Trainer` class that inherits from `transformers`'s [Trainer](https://huggingface.co/docs/transformers/main_classes/trainer).
+For additional flexibility, SparseML also offers a `Trainer` class that inherits from the familiar [`transformers`'s Trainer](https://huggingface.co/docs/transformers/main_classes/trainer).

-Beyond the native `transformers` functionality, the SparseML `Trainer` also accepts a `recipe` argument, which is a path to a local YAML file containing a configuration with sparsity-related algorithms and hyperparameters.
-The `Trainer` class parses the recipe and makes the adjustments to the training process to apply sparsification algorithms or sparse transfer learning to the model.
+The SparseML `Trainer` inherits all of the functionality from the `transformers` repository, but also accepts a YAML file called a `recipe`.
+Recipes are configuration files that specify sparsity-related algorithms and hyperparameters.
+The `Trainer` class parses the recipe and adjusts the training loop to apply sparsification algorithms or sparse transfer learning to the model.

-As such, you can apply sparsification algorithms from within the `transformers` framework, leveraging the friendly utilities such as
+As such, you can leverage Hugging Face's friendly utilities such as the model/dataset Hub, `AutoTokenizers`, `AutoModels`, and `datasets` in concert with SparseML's sparsity-related algorithms!
-`AutoConfigs`, `AutoTokenizers`, `AutoModels`, and `datasets` as well as the Hugging Face Hub.
-For instance, in the example below, the `model`, `teacher`, `dataset`, `tokenizer`, and `compute_metrics` are all native `transformers` objects.
-Becuase of the

 We create the `Trainer` and kick of a run like this: